Spectral decomposition of atomic structures in heterogeneous cryo-EM: Introduction

 Finally, we need to estimate the coefficients $\mathbf{a}_k$ and $\mathbf{b}_k$ in the spectral decomposition \eqref{spectral decomp intro}.
-This is done in subsection \ref{subsec: tomographic reconstruction} by means of a minimization problem, evaluating the data fidelity of the estimated atomic model for each particle with the corresponding cryo-EM image.
-Under the assumption that the molecular structure can be described as a discrete curve in $\R^3$, and that the spatial location and orientation of the particles, represented by $\{(\hat{z}_{i},\hat{F}_{i})\}_{i=1}^n \in [\R^3 \times SO(3)]^n$, are known\footnote{In the original cryo-EM problem, the orientation of the particles is not available in general, however, since we are interested here on recovering the structural heterogeneity, we may assume that the orientations have been accurately estimated, previously, by means of existent methods as for instance RELION \cite{scheres2012relion}}, we estimate the 3D density associated to the $i$-th particle as a sum of Gaussian densities centred at the positions of the atoms in the $i$-th particle, i.e.
+This is done in subsection \ref{subsec: tomographic reconstruction} by means of a minimisation problem, evaluating the data fidelity of the estimated atomic model for each particle with the corresponding cryo-EM image.
+Let us briefly describe how this optimisation problem is formulated.
+Under the assumption that the 3D structure can be described as a discrete curve in $\R^3$, and that the spatial location and orientation of the particles, represented by $\{(\hat{z}_{i},\hat{F}_{i})\}_{i=1}^n \in [\R^3 \times SO(3)]^n$, are known\footnote{In the original cryo-EM problem, the orientation of the particles is not available in general, however, since we are interested here on recovering the structural heterogeneity, we may assume that the orientations have been accurately estimated, previously, by means of existent methods as for instance RELION \cite{scheres2012relion}}, we estimate the 3D density associated to the $i$-th particle as a sum of Gaussian densities centred at the positions of the atoms in the $i$-th particle, i.e.